Bible Meaning: Red

 Edom is generally located southeast, south and southwest of the Dead Sea.
 The capital of the nation was Bozrah, one of several cities along the King's Highway that ran from Damascus to the Gulf of Aqaba.

 During much of their history, the descendants of Esau and Jacob (Israel) had a troubled relationship.
-For example, Moses asked Edom's permission for the Israelites to use the King's Highway on their journey to Canaan.
+For example, Moses asked Esau's descendants for permission to use the King's Highway for Israel's journey to Canaan.
 Not only was His request refused, he was threatened with war if the people attempted to traverse their land (Numbers 20:14 - 21).

-Both Kings Saul and David waged wars against Edom (1Samuel 14, 2Samuel 8).
+Both Kings Saul and David waged wars against these people (1Samuel 14, 2Samuel 8).
 Years later, after Israel split into two nations, Judah's King Amaziah killed 10,000 Edomites and allowed another 10,000 to die by being pushed off a cliff (2Chronicles 25)!

 When the Kingdom of Judah fell to the Babylonians, many of those fleeing Jerusalem were caught by the Edomites and turned over to the enemy.
 They rejoiced in witnessing Judah's downfall and aided in the plunder of Jerusalem (Psalm 137:7, Obadiah 1:8 - 14).
 God promised and carried out a severe punishment on the nation for its nasty treatment (Malachi 1:2 - 4).